Milford Lab Outreach, Partnerships, and Collaborations

 For more information, please contact Lisa Milke.

 The NOAA Fisheries Milford Lab holds an open house annually to reach students and the community.
-This year our open house is going virtual.
-We recently kicked off with a NOAALive!
-Webinar entitled, "Science on the Half Shell: Behind the Scenes at the Milford Fisheries Laboratory"
+In 2020, our open house went virtual.
+We made a NOAALive!
+Webinar entitled, "Science on the Half Shell: Behind the Scenes at the Milford Fisheries Laboratory".
+We expect to hold our next open house in 2023.

 The first day of the open house is typically designated for local and regional school groups.
 As many as 500 students, from all grade levels, tour the lab in small groups.
 Often the school groups have completed related Science, Technology, Engineering and Math (STEM) curricula or projects, or bring study aids to complement their visit.
 This event both enhances learning in ocean science and provides an opportunity for career exploration.
 On the second day, the general public is invited to visit and tour the lab at their own pace; families, community groups, and curious community members are welcome.
 We hope you will consider a visit during our next open house.